VMBlakelock/saute-and-skewers-greekfood/README.md

 - To include company contact details.

-The site will -

-1. Have xxx main pages, the first ......................................
-2. Link to social media sites.
-5. Will have a copyright.

-### Potential client

-As a potential user of this site, the user would:

  - Discover Saute & Skewers, ..............how it works and what its output is.
  - See a brand that draws users in and then after user interaction entices users to find out more.
  - Find its USP (unique selling point) is its uniqueness.
 During initial research the owner was unaware of a site like this.